-All tiers can also incorporate % skin absorption or % oral absorption values to generate an internal systemic exposure dose (SED) metric either
+All tiers can also incorporate % skin absorption or % oral absorption values to generate an internal systemic exposure dose (SED) metric either per product or as an aggregate SED

 Deriving exposure dose metrics for consumers

 Figure 3: A tiered approach to exposure evaluation (Tier 1 deterministic; Tier 2 probabilistic) for scenarios as indicated relating to the safety assessment of cosmetic ingredients (reproduced from Alexander-White et al. 2022).
 The values generated as output from the different tiers can be used in the safety evaluation.
 Values can also be taken into PBK modelling approaches for further exposure refinement if useful.